CodeYourFuture/CYF-Workshops/components-2/readme.md

 <!--{{</note>}}-->

-Next, divide the class into four teams.
+Next, divide the class into four teams: header, footer, card, menu.
 Use the [team generator](teams.html) to help you do this.

 Set a whole class [timer for 10 minutes](https://www.google.com/search?q=10+minute+time).